Mute-Publishing/mute-archive/README.md

 ## Fundraiser

-Support **Corpus Mute** by purchasing a copy of the Mute Print Archive or by donations and sponsorship.
+Support the **Corpus Mute** work by purchasing a copy of the Mute Print Archive or by donations and sponsorship.

 A limited edition of only one-hundred complete print magazine sets including the famous FT broadsheet edition, through glossy magazine series, to the pocket book volume.